Sanket-Programmer/event-booking-api/README.md

    <li>Secure authentication and authorization using JSON Web Tokens (JWT).</li>
 </ul>

-<p>Checkout the API here: </p>
+<p>Checkout the API here: https://event-booking-api-1bim.onrender.com </p>

 <h3>Let's Get Started !!!!</h3>

 <p>1.
-Clone the repository from github install all the dependencies by using npm install</p>
+Open Postman and copy the API link.
+With a GET method run the link.
+You should see "Welcome to Event Booking API"</p>
 <p>2.
-Create a .env file in the root directory and add MONGO_URI=mongodb://localhost:27017/eventbooking & JWT_SECRET=your_jwt_secret.
-Replace your_jwt_secret with a secure random string.</p>
-<p>3.
-Open the terminal and start the server using node index.js.
-Server runs on https://localhost:3000</p>
+Follow the api routes provided below to test the api</p>

 <h3>API Endpoints</h3>
 <p>Auth Routes</p>